 Asset Based Community Driven Education (A2E)

-Asset Based Community Development and Education (A2E) provides students with tutoring, mentoring and skill-building activities.
-Volunteers will serve first and second grade students each week from 3-5 p.m. at Roosevelt Elementary School, a short walk from the Rockoff Hall bus stop on the EE Route.
-Sign up to tutor.
+Asset Based Community Development and Education (A2E) is a Youth Empowerment Services program that provides New Brunswick students with tutoring, mentoring and skill-building activities.
+Volunteers will serve 1-2 first through fourth grade students one day a week during the semester from 3:15-5:15 p.m. at Roosevelt Elementary School, a short walk from the Rockoff Hall bus stop on the EE Route.
+Apply to be an A2E tutor.

 For more information, please contact firstname.lastname@example.org.

 The Collaborative, Rutgers’ Center for Community-Based Research and Service, is partnering with the Piscataway Public Schools to provide a program of support for students at risk for learning or behavioral difficulties.
 This unique opportunity will allow students to interact with teachers and children and gain exposure to cognitive-behavioral interventions to address behavioral difficulties for students in New Brunswick and Piscataway Public School classrooms.

 To apply, email a copy of your unofficial transcript, resume, and a brief statement on why you want to be a Behavioral Assistant to email@example.com.

 Civic Engagement & Service Education Partnerships (CESEP) Courses

 The Civic Engagement and Service Education Partnerships (CESEP) Courses support service learning and the civic mission of Rutgers University by linking faculty and students to local, state, and national community organizations.